 4. Keep software up to date

 Software vulnerabilities can be exploited by attackers to gain access to your systems and data.
 Make sure to keep all of your software up to date, including your operating system, web browsers, and any other applications you use.
-This will help to patch any security holes and prevent cyber criminals from exploiting them.
+This includes the implementation of software patches, which are often designed to cover up insecurities found within a software.

 5. Backup your data regularly